toolisticon/aptk/README.md

         !{/for}
     !{/if}
     !{include resource:'/templatToInclude.tpl'}
-        // define model for include
+        // define model to use for processing of included template. model.text : model.obj1.text
-        // maps expression result involving the outer model
-        // to the include commands model
-        model.text : model.obj1.text
     !{/include}